Geralt of Rivia: Video games

-Geralt's adventures continue in a non-canonical version by CD Projekt Red's video game trilogy (The Witcher, The Witcher 2: Assassins of Kings and The Witcher 3: Wild Hunt), where he is still alive.
-He is voiced by Jacek Rozenek in Polish and Doug Cockle in English.
+Geralt is the main playable protagonist of CD Projekt Red's The Witcher (2007), The Witcher 2: Assassins of Kings (2011) and The Witcher 3: Wild Hunt (2015).
+The trilogy develops a continuation of his adventures after the original saga, within a continuity separate from Sapkowski's books.
+His principal voice actors in the trilogy are Jacek Rozenek in Polish and Doug Cockle in English.